NCAA printable bracket: Download and print your own NCAA March Madness tournament bracket

 More recently there was the University of Maryland's long-awaited title win for coach Gary Williams in 2002, Gordon Hayward's half-court heave barely rimming out for Butler in 2009, allowing Duke to crown Coach K for the fourth time, and Villanova guard Kris Jenkins' buzzer-beating three-pointer defeating North Carolina for the title in 2016, marking the dawn of a dynasty in Philadelphia.

-This year, there is no shortage of storylines to grab fans' attention.
-Can the Gonzaga Bulldogs, who have been the no. 1 team in the nation for the past month, finally get the proverbial monkey off their back and win a National Championship?
+This year, there will be no shortage of storylines to captivate fans.
+Can the Gonzaga Bulldogs, who have been the No. 1 team in the nation for the past month, finally get the proverbial monkey off their back and win a National Championship?
 Will the superstar trio of Zion Williamson, RJ Barrett, and Cameron Reddish lead Duke and Coach K to yet another title?
-What about the defensive powerhouses like Michigan, Virginia, who can grind out any game?
+What about the defensive powerhouses like Michigan, Virginia, who are each capable of grinding out any game?
 Or Syracuse Coach Jim Boeheim's formidable 2-3 zone?
 Or will a Cinderella story take over instead with a team like the Buffalo Bulls or the Kansas State Wildcats mounting a charge?

 Then again, these speculations may be a moot point, as Jay Wright's Villanova Wildcats could simply defend their crown and win their third National Championship in four years, led by seniors Phil Booth and Eric Paschall.